Vegan Chocolate Cake

 Gradually add in the almond milk while mixing.

-Grease a spring form cake tin with a little coconut oil and then spreading the mixture out evenly with a spatula.
+Grease two spring form cake tins with a little coconut oil and then spread the mixture out evenly with a spatula.

 Bake each cake at 180’C for about 30 minutes, or until a cake tester comes out clean.
 Set them aside to cool for about 10 minutes before removing them from the tin, then let them cool completely on a wire rack.